 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).

-The course will be taught using TreeAge Pro software.
-A trial version to evaluate the software is available online.
+The course will be taught using Microsoft Excel software.
+However, those wishing to use TreeAge Pro software, may do so.
+A trial version to evaluate TreeAge is available online.
 (Note that the trial version expires in 30 days; it may help to delay starting the trial till week 2 of the course).
-UCSF enrollees can access the software through MyResearch (you may have to request an account in advance).
+UCSF-based enrollees can access the software through MyResearch (you may have to request an account in advance).
 Other options include obtaining a student course license ($45, 6 months with limited options) and a student research license ($250, 1 year).
 Students will need one license per group project.
 Students who are proficient in MS Excel are welcome to build the model in that platform.

-Grades will be based on total points achieved in three categories:
+Grades will be based on total points achieved in three cateogories: